How to Build a Policy Lookup System for Approval Workflows

 Tips

-• Show, don't summarize - approvers trust quotes more than AI summaries.
-Always include the raw excerpt, not just the AI's interpretation.
+- Show, don't summarize - approvers trust quotes more than generated summaries.
+Always include the policy excerpt in the Human node message, not just the structured decision.

 Common Pitfalls